-The Reunion: The Rediscovery of an Enormous and Ancient Stone Face by the Harakbut
+The Reunion: Rediscovering an Ancient Stone Face Deep in the Peruvian Amazon

-The Amarakaeri Reserve and the Harakmbut communities that surround it are under intense pressure from illegal gold mining, which has ravaged thousands of hectares along the border of the Reserve, and from natural gas extraction, which is set to take place in the heart of the Reserve.
+The Amarakaeri Reserve and the Harakbut communities that surround the Rostro are under intense pressure from illegal gold mining—which has ravaged thousands of hectares along the Reserve’s border—and from natural gas extraction set to take place in the heart of the Reserve.

 In order to recuperate and maintain the customary connection that the Harakbut have with the Reserve, community leaders Jaime Corisepa and Luis Tayori are carrying out cultural mapping of their land, with the goal of documenting the legendary heritage of the Amarakaeri Reserve.